anissasiarigh/PythonGames/README.md

 The red paddle operates on up and down arrows.

 Quiz Master - The answers are case sensitive so please answer starting with a capital and type the answers into the terminal.

+Hungry Snake - Use the keypad arrows to direct the snake to the food.